Help Center> Object Storage Service> Console Operation Guide> Configuring an Online Decompression Policy (Beta Testing)

 Events that you want to trigger the online decompression policy for.
 Currently, the following event types are supported:

-• ObjectCreated: all kinds of object creation operations, including PUT, POST, and COPY of objects, as well as the merging parts of multipart tasks
+• ObjectCreated: all object creation operations, including PUT, POST, COPY, and part assembling

 • Put: object upload using PUT